wmcdonald404/ansible-loops/README.md

 # with_together
 # with_dict
 # with_sequence
-# loop with subelements (formerly with_subelements)
+# loop with subelements
+> formerly with_subelements

-[The `loop` with the `subelements`](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_loops.html#with-subelements) filter is useful to control looping over a data structure that combines well-known, fixed elements (for example a structured dictionary) with a nested element (for example a list inside the dictionary that could have any number of varying elements).
+The [`loop` with `subelements` filter](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_loops.html#with-subelements) is useful to control looping over a data structure that combines well-known, fixed elements with any number of varying elements.

+For example a structured dictionary with a nested element like a list inside the dictionary that could have multiple varying values per-dictionary element.

 Given the data structure of a dictionary `users` each elements of which includes a nested list `files`:
 ```